Robert L. Bernstein International Human Rights Fellow

 Scott Gilmore, Staff Attorney, rejoins CJA after graduating from the George Washington University Law School (J.D., Order of the Coif).
 Before law school, he worked on communications and policy analysis for CJA.
 Mr. Gilmore summered with the U.S. Department of Justice, Criminal Division, as a law clerk in the Human Rights and Special Prosecutions Section (HRSP).
 At HRSP, he worked on the extraterritorial prosecution of human rights abuses and complex transnational crimes.
 He interned for the Hon.
 Reggie Walton of the U.S. District Court for the District of Columbia; the U.S. Senate Judiciary Committee, Subcommittee on Human Rights and the Law; and the ABA Center for Human Rights.
 He was also a musician in the Silver Mount Zion Memorial Orchestra and Black Ox Orkestar, and a writer and performer in Le Petit Théâtre de l'Absolu, a Franco-American theater company performing original work on armed conflict and historical memory.
 He holds a B.A. in English and Jewish studies from McGill University and speaks fluent French.
 Mr. Gilmore is admitted to practice in California.

-Rachel Hill, Individual Giving Manager, joined CJA in Spring of 2014, overseeing CJA’s efforts to develop and grow its base of individual supporters.
+Rachel Hill, Development Director, joined CJA in Spring of 2014, overseeing CJA’s efforts to develop and grow its base of support.
 Ms. Hill has over a decade of experience in the non-profit sector.
 Prior to CJA, Ms. Hill served as Deputy Director of Development at the Shanti Project, a direct service non-profit in San Francisco that provides emotional and practical support services to people living with serious illnesses like HIV/AIDS or breast cancer.
 At Shanti, Rachel advanced Shanti’s various revenue streams including special events, individual giving, and foundation support, as well as their marketing and communications efforts.
 Prior to relocating to her native Bay Area in 2012, Ms. Hill worked with several organizations in New York City including the Catalog for Giving of NYC, Center for Constitutional Rights, and Lifebeat-Music Fights HIV.
 Rachel holds an MSc in Gender and Social Policy from the London School of Economics and Political Science, and a BA from New York University’s College of Arts and Science.
 Ms. Hill is proud to work at CJA and to do her part to help achieve CJA’s mission.

 C. Dixon Osburn, Executive Director, has more than 20 years of legal and political advocacy experience.
 He was co-founder and Executive Director of Servicemembers Legal Defense Network, a national security and human rights organization that spearheaded the effort to repeal “Don’t ask, don’t tell” and end sexual orientation discrimination in our armed forces.
 Most recently, Mr. Osburn served as the Director of the Law & Security program for Human Rights First where he led efforts to align U.S. counterterrorism policies with the rule of law, achieving significant changes in policy and practice regarding Guantanamo, torture and armed drones.
 Mr. Osburn has published extensively and served as a national spokesperson in print, on radio and on television.
 He currently serves as an Adjunct Fellow at the American Security Project, on the Working Group for the Halifax International Security Forum and is a Member of the Campaign Board for the Victory Fund.
 Mr. Osburn received his JD/MBA from Georgetown University and his AB with distinction from Stanford University.